-JOB DESCRIPTION Date App Board M Total Poi Pay Class inute No nts: 81 JOB TITLE: Assistant Manager, Communications Operations JOB NO.: Z28031 BRANCH: Priority Response Command/East Field Command SUPERSEDES 6 A1201 9.3 UNIT: Priority Operations - Communications Services HOURS OF W ORK: 35 SHIFTS: 1 SECTION: Communications Operations NO. OF INCU MBENTS IN TH IS JOB: 1 REPORTS TO: Manager, Communications Services DATE PREPA RED : 201 19.11.01

-DUTIES AND RESPONSIBILITIES: (cont'd)

-- Manages section expenses and ensures that effective administrative, budgeting and procedural controls are properly implemented and maintained; develops an annual operating budget for the Operations sub-units. - Develops, establishes and maintains best business practices through effective planning, analysis and knowledge of legislated service requirements; prepares business cases in support of new initiatives. - Ensures that all civilian operational and administrative support staff receive appropriate counseling and training to fully meet the necessary requirements and mandates of their respective positions; responsible for performance appraisals for positions reporting directly to the Assistant Manager. - Evaluates section staffing requirements, oversees the section's promotional and job development processes/programs and supervises the recruitment and training of Communications Operators; participates in the Joint Occupational Health and Safety Committee and administers medical restrictions and the handling of return to work programs for Communications Services. - Responsible for the investigation of performance issues and the preparation of related documentation.
+Total Points: 818 Pay Class: Z28 JOB TITLE: Assistant Manager, Communications Operations JOB NO.: Z28031 BRANCH: Priority Response Command/East Field Command SUPERSEDES: A12019.3 UNIT: Priority Operations - Communications Services HOURS OF WORK: 35 SHIFTS: 1 SECTION: Communications Operations NO. OF INCUMBENTS IN THIS JOB: 1 REPORTS TO: Manager, Communications Services DATE PREPARED: 2019.11.01 DUTIES AND RESPONSIBILITIES: (cont'd) Manages section expenses and ensures that effective administrative, budgeting and procedural controls are properly implemented and maintained; develops an annual operating budget for the Operations sub-units. - Develops, establishes and maintains best business practices through effective planning, analysis and knowledge of legislated service requirements; prepares business cases in support of new initiatives. - 7.
+Ensures that all civilian operational and administrative support staff receive appropriate counseling and training to fully meet the necessary requirements and mandates of their respective positions; responsible for performance appraisals for positions reporting directly to the Assistant Manager. - Evaluates section staffing requirements, oversees the section's promotional and job development processes/programs and supervises the recruitment and training of Communications Operators; participates in the Joint Occupational Health and Safety Committee and administers medical restrictions and the handling of return to work programs for Communications Services. - Responsible for the investigation of performance issues and the preparation of related documentation.
 Liaises with senior management regarding staff deployment and the resolution of identified performance issues. - Ensures the effective maintenance and security of files and that all section specific policies and procedures are current and compliant with Service and Provincial Adequacy Standards. - 11.
 Oversees and co-ordinates the resolution of any building deficiencies for both the primary and back-up operational sites. - 12.
 Performs the function of an additional resource in the investigation of conduct, service and policy complaints and for the review of internal and external investigations, appearance at tribunals, courts and inquests, etc. (i.e. acts as second in command to the Manager as required). - 13.
 Serves as inter-departmental and inter-agency liaison between Communications Services and other units within the Service, other police agencies and external agencies such as Emergency Medical Services and Fire with respect to policies, procedures and operations of Communications Services. - 14.
-Performs typical duties inherent to a management position.
+Performs typical duties inherent to a management position. .../2 The above statements reflect the principal functions and duties as required for proper evaluation of the job and shall not be construed as a detailed description of all the work requirements that may be inherent in the job or incidental to it.